Ultimate Guide to Different Types of Oatmeal: How to Cook, Store, and Enjoy

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Before we go into the differences, let’s begin by talking about what the different kinds of oatmeal have in common.
-Number one, they’re all good for you.
-Oatmeal is a whole-grain food that’s low in cholesterol and saturated fat, a good source of fiber, and may help to reduce the risk of heart disease.
+Before we explore the differences, let’s begin by discussing what all types of oatmeal have in common.
+Most importantly, they’re all nutritious and heart-healthy.
+Oatmeal is a whole-grain food that’s low in cholesterol and saturated fat, rich in soluble fiber (beta-glucan), and may help to reduce the risk of heart disease.

 All oatmeal is made from oats that begin as kernels of grain (groats) that are then processed into different varieties.
-It’s this variation in the processing method that determines the type of oatmeal.
-So, let’s take a look at oats in their several different varieties.
+The specific processing method determines the texture, cooking time, and best uses for each type of oat.
+Let’s examine each variety in detail.

 a bowl of uncooked steel cut oats

-Steel-cut oats are also called Pinhead oats or Irish oats.
-Instead of being rolled, these oats are chopped into small pieces and have a rough texture before they are cooked.
+Steel-cut oats, also called Pinhead oats or Irish oats, are chopped into small pieces rather than rolled.
+They have a rough texture before cooking and maintain a hearty, chewy consistency after preparation.

 a bowl of uncooked old fashioned oats